winddweb/blog/_posts/2016-05-25-fix-fenced-code-block-inside-lists.md

 Conclusion
 ---
-I don't know if this is a common issue (or maybe it the standard?).
+I don't know if this is a common issue (or maybe it is the standard?).
 Anyway, I got what I want.
 Perfect.

 {% include cus_to_do.md %}